techqueria/website/.github/CONTRIBUTING.md

 #### File Size

-For files longer than 500 lines, we recommend breaking it out into multiple files by referencing partials like this: `{{ partial "custom/breadcrumbs.html" . }}`.
+For files longer than 200 lines, we recommend breaking it out into multiple files by referencing partials like this: `{{ partial "custom/breadcrumbs.html" . }}`.

+If you see existing files longer than 200 lines (excluding Markdown files), feel free to break them down further.

 ### Content Updates